Can Party B disinherit Party A in a will?

 Answer:

-In most states, a spouse cannot be disinherited completely.
-If both spouses live in a community property state (Alaska, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington or Wisconsin), and only if there's a written community property agreement, the spouse automatically owns half of what was earned during the marriage, unless there is a written agreement to the contrary.
-However, Party B can do whatever he/she likes with his/her half of the community property and with his/her separate property.
+In most states, a spouse cannot be completely disinherited.
+In community property states (such as California, Texas, and others), a spouse automatically owns half of what was earned during the marriage unless there is a written agreement stating otherwise.
+However, Party B can decide how to distribute their half of the community property and their separate property.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.